Published on January 31, 2017 by Dominik Steinacher

 So I’ve told you how to become a content king and deliver up personalized content, all as quick as lightning.
 But there’s no getting around the fact that you’re still an insurance company, and you need to satisfy some compliance regulations, including having an effective workflow and keeping a history of all changes.
 It goes without saying that you also need to make sure that your sites are secure, but I’ll trust that that’s the first thing you considered.

 It’s not an easy job running successful insurance platforms that manage not only to tick all the technical boxes, but also keep your financial numbers looking good.
-Generali, VHV and Visana insurance companies, among many others, decided to choose Magnolia to power their digital platforms.
-If you’d like to find out how it might work for you, contact me.
+Check out our case studies to see how Generali, VHV and Visana insurance companies, among many others, decided to choose Magnolia to power their digital platforms.

 Dominik Steinacher is Magnolia's Chief Commercial Officer, and is globally responsible for all clients and partners.
 Dominik is an enthusiastic crossfitter, and loves running, biking and playing tennis.
 He was a pole vaulter for 14 years and won the Swiss championship in 1996.
 Follow him on Twitter @dsteinacher.